nansencenter/NERSC-HYCOM-CICE/doc/python.md

     Cleaning up...
     knutal@debian:~$ ls -altr

+Note that some machines (ex hexagon) have issues  with SSL certificates.
+If you get errors when running the command above (or if "pip search f90nml" returns errors about SSL certificates), you can try this command in stead:

+    pip install --user  --index-url=http://pypi.python.org/simple/ --trusted-host pypi.python.org f90nml

+These files will be installed in your home directory under $HOME/.local/lib/python2.7/site-packages/, where python will automatically find them.

+# Installing the python modules from github

+The github packages can also be installed using the pip tool.
+Use the following command to install them:

+    pip install --user git+http://github.com/knutalnersc/abfile
+    pip install --user git+http://github.com/knutalnersc/modeltools
+    pip install --user git+http://github.com/knutalnersc/modelgrid
+    pip install --user git+http://github.com/knutalnersc/gridxsec

 These files will be installed in your home directory under $HOME/.local/lib/python2.7/site-packages/, where python will automatically find them.